-While the additionally earned storage space does lead to Dropbox offering more free space than Google Drive, referring hoards of friends isn’t a simple task.
+While the additional earned storage space leads to Dropbox offering more free space than Google Drive, referring hoards of friends isn’t a simple task.
 Especially in today’s world, most people who want cloud storage already have it.
 It’s good that Dropbox has that option, but ultimately Google Drive’s free storage is simply better.

 If you want to store anything beyond a few gigabytes, it doesn’t matter which cloud storage solution you opt for: You’re going to have to pay for it.
 Both Google Drive and Dropbox offer premium subscription services, which give you much more remote storage to work with.
 The question is, which one has the better packages available?

-For teams and business users, Dropbox also offers Standard and Advanced accounts, which feature additional file recovery time, built-in encryption, and a few other expanded features.
-Where the Standard accounts are limited to 5TB of storage for $12.50 a month, though, the Advanced accounts are virtually unlimited, offering as much space as needed.
+Dropbox offers Standard and Advanced accounts for teams and business users, which feature additional file recovery time, built-in encryption, and a few other expanded features.
+The Standard accounts are limited to 5TB of storage for $12.50 a month, though, the Advanced accounts are virtually unlimited, offering as much space as needed.
 It’s much more expensive, though, costing $20 per user per month when paid annually, or $25 per month on a rolling basis.
 They also come with a wealth of team management options, including options for billing, admin management, API access to partners, and everything that business-level cloud services will need.

-Google Drive, on the other hand, simply offers three primary tiers of pricing after the free option, all generally called Google One.
+On the other hand, Google Drive simply offers three primary tiers of pricing after the free option, all generally called Google One.
 The first is a $2 per month plan that provides 100GB, access to Google experts, and the ability to add family members.
-The second is a $3 per month option for 200GB that includes the previous benefits plus a discount for the Google Store.
+The second is a $3 per month option for 200GB that includes the previous benefits and a Google Store discount.
 The final option is a more professional-oriented tier of 2TB for $10 per month, which gives you an even more significant discount.
 Now there are additional options for Google Drive, all the way up to 30TB for $300 per month.
 Still, these are primarily focused on enterprise-level users, and other benefits rarely change after the fourth tier.

 Ultimately, Google Drive and Dropbox both have their advantages when it comes to pricing.
 If 100GB of space will suffice, Google Drive’s $2 a month option is the best bet.
 It also has many more varied options for larger storage capacities.
 However, Dropbox’s Business package offers unlimited storage space for as low as $75 a month, which is far more and far less, monetarily, than Google Drive’s most significant offering.